invoke-ai/InvokeAI/docs/features/CONFIGURATION.md

   schema_version: 4

 # Put user settings here:
-host: 0.0.0.0
+host: 0.0.0.0 # serve the app on your local network
-models_dir: /external_drive/invokeai/models
-ram: 24
+models_dir: D:\invokeai\models # store models on an external drive
-precision: float16
+precision: float16 # always use fp16 precision
 ```

-In this example, we've changed a few settings:

-- `host: 0.0.0.0`: allow other machines on the network to connect
-- `models_dir: /external_drive/invokeai/models`: store model files here
-- `ram: 24`: set the model RAM cache to a max of 24GB
-- `precision: float16`: use more efficient FP16 precision

 The settings in this file will override the defaults.
 You only need
 to change this file if the default for a particular setting doesn't